-So you are thinking about creating some new content for your website and have asked a few people about how to optimize the content.
-I’m sure you have heard about the basics of optimizing content for SEO.
-But there are many things that most SEO or content creation companies just don’t understand about basic user-focused SEO.
+So you are thinking about creating new content for your website and have asked a few people about how to optimize the content.
+I’m sure you have heard about optimizing content for SEO.
+But there are many things that most SEO or content creation companies don’t understand about basic user-focused SEO.

 1. Think Topics First, Keywords Second